 This does not mean you can change your mind arbitrarily to avoid paying for the work provided.
 You will need to communicate effectively with the service provider if you are unhappy with the results.
 But if, after all of that, the service provider genuinely fails to deliver the work that the agreement requires them to, then you could be forced to terminate the project.

 This is what your Website Design Agreement should say – but of course whether or not it actually says this will depend on the Terms of your specific agreement.

 What happens if my website designer and I can’t resolve an issue?

 A good Web Design Agreement should contain a clause that says that in the event that you and your service provider have a genuine dispute about the quality of the work and you cannot resolve it directly between yourselves, then both parties will need to submit to an independent, specialist arbitrator who will decide the matter.
 In this case, both parties must abide by whatever the arbitrator determines and pay their own costs.

 How to terminate a website design project?

 If you have a Web Design Agreement with your service provider then strictly follow the provisions of the Termination clause in that agreement.
-Pay particular attention to the number of days or weeks notice you must give your service provider.
-In this way you’re most likely to avoid any breach of contract.
+Pay particular attention to the number of days or weeks of notice you must give your service provider.
+In this way, you’re most likely to avoid any breach of contract.